-Project standards have been established within the framework of the policies and procedures developed by the international financial institutions regarding the evaluation and management of the environmental and social impacts of the projects they finance.
+Project standards have been established within the framework of the policies and procedures developed by the international financial institutions regarding the assessment and management of the environmental and social impacts of the projects they finance.
 The current environmental and social "Protective Policies" of the World Bank reveal the mechanism it sets out to address environmental and social issues during the project's design, implementation and operational phases, and the framework it has established for communication with affected communities and stakeholders.
 The World Bank's Environmental and Social Framework has been applied to all investment project financing since 2018.
-In order to better manage the environmental and social risks of the projects, the World Bank has determined the Environmental and Social Standards (ESS) that they have to meet as follows:
+In order to better manage the environmental and social Texp (ESS) that they have to meet as follows: